gaiusjaugustus/intro-r-20170825/README.md

 install.packages(c("knitr", "scales", "ggthemes", "tidyverse", "readxl"))
 ```

+**What did I just install?** You just added some great functionality to R.  These are called **packages**, and they work like addons or plugins.  `knitr` will allow you to create reports that are human readable and pretty that you can share with your boss, your parents, your dog...anyone.  `tidyverse` is a suite of packages that use more human readable code to import and manipulate data in R.  `readxl` lets you read in excel files, and while we won't cover it in this course, it's really useful and you should have it installed!  `scales` and `ggthemes` are two packages that add features to a plotting package that was downloaded as part of the `tidyverse` package, called `ggplot2`.  `ggthemes` adds color palettes and visual options, while `scales` allows us to customize a plot's axes more.

 # What are we going to actually cover?

 * [Day 1 Part 1: First baby steps](https://github.com/gaiusjaugustus/intro-r-20170825/blob/master/01_ImportingData.Rmd)